Common Asbestos Questions

 Asbestos can be everywhere and you may not be aware.
 This construction material was once widely used and as such anyone can be effected at their workplace, local community and even their own homes.
 Disturbance of asbestos can cause microscopic asbestos fibres to be released.
 When these fibres are inhaled, they have the potential to get logged into the inner linings of your lungs and can remain for decades.
 Some cases have been reported to show asbestos fibres still present in their lungs over 30+ years past exposure to the material.

 Over many years, fibres accumulate in your lungs resulting in the scarring, inflammation and permanent lung damage.
 This causes breathing difficulties and could lead to health complications or potentially death.

 According to the Australian Government, approximately 1/3rd of all homes in Australia contain asbestos.

 How did this come about?

 Asbestos was widely used in the manufacturing of common building materials including: carpet underlays, vinyl tiles, wall & floor tiles, walls - you name it!
-Asbestos is often a silent killer so you may not be aware that it’s even their which is why we recommend carrying out Asbestos testing if you’re unsure.
+Asbestos is often a silent killer so you may not be aware that it’s even their which is why we recommend carrying out asbestos testing on the Gold Coast if you’re unsure.